lumbrerl/omrails/README.md

-== Welcome to OMRails Application
+== Welcome to rbonrails

-This project is to create a Ruby on Rails application.
+This is a sample web project on Ruby on Rails.